Vora BlogIndustry News

 Vora Team

-The question for anyone who cares about their health is not whether AI coaching is coming.
-It is here.
-The question is which approach actually delivers results, and which is just a tech demo with a health label.
+The question is no longer whether AI coaching is coming.
+It is here, and most of it now costs money.
+The real question is which approach turns your data into results, and which is a chat window with a health label.

-On paper, this is impressive.
-In practice, several significant limitations constrain what the Fitbit AI Coach can actually deliver:
+On paper this is impressive.
+In practice, several limitations constrain what it delivers, and the new $9.99 a month price makes those limitations matter more:

 • No workout programming.
 The AI Coach can discuss fitness concepts and suggest general activity goals, but it does not generate structured workout plans with specific exercises, sets, reps, and progressive overload.
 It is a conversational assistant, not a training program.